 Remain calm, cool, and collected even when negotiations frustrate you.
 You are likely to delay reaching an agreement if you let your emotions control your reactions and decisions.
 Fortunately, if you have retained an attorney to help you with your settlement negotiation your attorney will be able to save you the emotional stress of dealing with the insurance adjuster, companies, and the at fault party.

-Sometimes the best negotiating tactic is to play things cool and to allow the negotiating process to take its course.
+I know you want to get hurry up and get the claim settled, but sometimes the best negotiating tactic is to play things cool and to allow the negotiating process to take its course.
 Patience becomes a virtue and a strength in these situations.
 Showing patience also communicates that you are not desperate to settle.
 Desperation can suppress the value of a claim.
 You want to appear the opposite of that.

 Remaining patient during negotiations can be critical in allowing your attorney the time to get the best possible settlement for your injuries.